scrapy/parsel/docs/usage.rst

    library.).
 Parsel uses it under-the-hood.

- * `PyQuery`_ is a library that, like Parsel, uses `lxml`_ and `cssselect`_ under the hood, but it offers a jQuery-like API to traverse and manipulate XML/HTML documents.
+ * `PyQuery`_ is a library that, like Parsel, uses `lxml`_ and :doc:`cssselect <cssselect:index>` under the hood, but it offers a jQuery-like API to traverse and manipulate XML/HTML documents.

 Parsel is built on top of the `lxml`_ library, which means they're very similar